toebbel/Vorlesungsverzeichnis/README.md

 1. Install [boot2docker](http://boot2docker.io/)

 	The installer of boot2docker will install everything we need (virtualbox, docker).
-	Docker depends on Linux so everything have to run inside a vm.
+	Docker depends on Linux so everything has to run inside a vm.

 2. Run `boot2docker init`